ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 With strong engineers, that will mean they re aware of imperfections in the world around them and they want to tell you about them.
 Your job is not to solve every problem they bring up; your job is to listen, to ask questions to clarify your understanding, and to convince them that you do understand, and then steer them toward solutions.
 From time to time, there may be a direct ask, or something you can directly help with, but that s not the norm.

- e value you re providing here is making your direct reports feel heard and coaching them to productively handle issues themselves.
+The value you re providing here is making your direct reports feel heard and coaching them to productively handle issues themselves.

 1:1 Content and Agenda